VisitInteractive Brokers

 Fees and Commissions

-IBKR's fee structure is among the lowest in the industry, but it is more complex than what you will find at simpler brokers like Trading 212 or eToro.
+IBKR's fee structure is among the lowest in the industry, but it is more complex than what you will find at simpler app-first brokers.
 The key thing to understand is that IBKR offers two pricing plans: Fixed and Tiered.
 For most investors, Tiered pricing will be cheaper.

 On the Tiered plan, US stock trades start at just $0.0035 per share (minimum $0.35 per order).
 That means a $10,000 trade costs roughly $0.35 to $1.00 in commission.
 On the Fixed plan, it is $0.005 per share with a $1.00 minimum.
 For a detailed breakdown with worked examples, see our IBKR Fixed vs Tiered Pricing Guide.